simbleau/convo/README.md

 [![Build Status](https://travis-ci.org/simbleau/convo.svg?branch=main)](https://travis-ci.com/simbleau/convo)
 [![Dependency Status](https://deps.rs/repo/github/simbleau/convo/status.svg)](https://deps.rs/repo/github/simbleau/convo)

-A modern dialogue executor and tree parser using Extended Backus-Naur Form.
+A modern dialogue executor and tree parser using YAML.

 This program is the minimal crate for parsing and walking dialogue trees.
 A GUI implementation for editing and creating dialogue trees is coming.

 # Motivation

 The intent is to safely parse dialogue trees and walk complex conversations easily.
 Conversations resemble a traditional dialogue tree model, and can be cyclic.
+YAML representation makes creating dialogue trees intuitive and easy, even without a formal editor.

 # State

 convo is in active development.
-Right now there is nothing here.
+Right now only the seeds are planted.

 # Using convo